 7. Take a hot shower

 Enjoying a hot shower does more than relieve aches and pains from tired muscles.
 Like using nasal saline sprays and the neti pot, breathing in the steam while you shower can help relieve sinus pressure and break up mucus brought on by allergies.
-Taking a hot shower when you first come home also helps rinse away allergens from outside that cling to your hair and skin, which keeps you from tracking them around your home.
+Taking a hot shower when you first come home is not only delicious but the hot water also helps rinse away allergens from outside that cling to your hair and skin, which keeps you from tracking them around your home.